-The metallic, vibrant green color on the Six-Spotted Tiger Beetle is punctuated by six white spots along the side edges of the elytra (wing covering).
+The metallic, emerald green color on the Six-Spotted Tiger Beetle is punctuated by six white spots along the side edges of the elytra, or wing coverings.
 Some individuals may also have two extra spots on either side of the mid-line.
-White feathery hairs can be seen on the upper legs ('thighs') close to the abdomen.
+White feathery hairs can be seen on the upper legs, closer to the abdomen than the feet.

 Scientific Name: Cicindela sexguttata

 Size (Adult; Length): 10mm to 15mm (0.39in to 0.59in)

 Note: An insect's reach is not limited by lines drawn on a map and therefore species may appear in areas, regions and/or states beyond those listed above as they are driven by environmental factors (such as climate change), available food supplies and mating patterns.
 Grayed-out selections indicate that the subject in question has not been reported in that particular territory.
 U.S. states and Canadian provinces / territories are clickable to their respective bug listings.

 Antennae: Beetles have a pair of antennae on the head used as sensors.

 Head: The head is home to the insect's eyes, antennae, and mandibles (jaws).

 Thorax: Holds the three pairs of legs as well as vital internal organs.